mariapetro/LeHaMoC/README.md

 LeHaMoC is a leptohadronic modeling code designed for simulating high-energy astrophysical sources.
 It simulates the behavior of relativistic pairs, protons interacting with magnetic fields and photons in a spherical region.
 The physical processes that are included are:

--Synchrotron emission and self-absorption
+1. Synchrotron emission and self-absorption

--Inverse Compton scattering
+2. Inverse Compton scattering

--Photon-photon pair production
+3. Photon-photon pair production

--Adiabatic losses
+4. Adiabatic losses

--Proton-photon pion production
+5. Proton-photon pion production

--Proton-photon (Bethe-Heitler) pair production
+6. Proton-photon (Bethe-Heitler) pair production

--Proton-proton collisions
+7. Proton-proton collisions

 The user can also model expanding spherical sources with a variable magnetic field strength.
 The user can also define 3 types of external radiation fields: